NormandDesmarais/GetCleanDataProject/README.md

 # GetCleanDataProject
-Getting and Cleaning Data Course Project
+Getting and Cleaning Data Course's Project

 ##Description
 This repository contains the code for Getting and Cleaning Data course's project.